 MODEL FLYING TIMES FOR ALL DISCIPLINES

-In September, Model Flying commences at 10.01 and finishes at 16.45 to allow time for the airfield to be clear by 17.00.
+In September, flying commences at 10.01, ending at 16.45 to allow time to clear the airfield by 17.00.

 Between 10.00 – 18.00 (17.00 in September) the airfield will be closed to full size activity unless previously arranged.

 RADIO CONTROL : All pilots wishing to fly on the RC line must book in at Transmitter Control and show proof of insurance and ‘A’ Certificate (vintage models) or ‘B’ certificate (all other model types).
 An aircraft safety check will be carried out on all RC models and models may be checked for CAA labels.